-3. Locate ABBYY FineReader 12 from the list of the programs installed in the computer.
-You may use the search box located in the top right corner of the window.
+3. Locate ABBYY FineReader 12 from the list of the programs installed on the computer.
+You may use the search box located in the top-right corner of the window.
 (Type its name and press Enter to initiate the search).

 4. Once it’s found, right-click on it: ->

 6. To repair, select Repair.